boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    eMBB slice (SST=1 and no SD) should be supported globally.
 This 5G slice would be the first slice in any 5G deployment.

-   Note that the actual realization of the mapping depends on several factors such as the actual business cases, the NF vendor capabilities, the NF vendor reference designs, as well as service providers or even legal requirements.

 ~~~
    ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐
                       ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─